 Leashes are not required; however, dogs must be under control by means of personal presence and attention as will reasonably control the conduct of such dog.
 Dog owners must immediately pick up any waste left by the dog "from public property and dispose of it on their own property or otherwise properly dispose of same."
 Owners are subject to a \$50.00 fine for failure to do so.
+Leaving a dog in a car unattended is a misdemeanor for a first offense.
+RSA 644:8-a

 If the Rye Police Department picks up a loose dog, it is generally brought to the New Hampshire SPCA in Stratham, New Hampshire.
 If the dog has a license affixed to the collar (as required by State Law), officers may try to contact the owner before taking it into custody.
 If the dog is brought to the kennel, the owner will need to complete an animal release form at the police department, before picking up the dog.
 After business hours, the owner must wait until the next business day when the kennel is open.
 The dog owner may be subject to a summons, especially if there are prior offenses: contact the Rye Police Department.
 Also contact the New Hampshire SPCA.
-Their website has many tips for protecting and training your pet, as well as a bulletin board for lost/found pets.
-Do not leave your animal in a vehicle while it is unattended.
-RSA 644:8-a [first offense is a misdemeanor].
+Their website has many tips for protecting and training your pet, as well as a bulletin board for lost pets.